Independent Reading -

 All students will read A Long Walk to Water, by Linda Sue Park and The Giver, by Lois Lowry.
 We will read a collection of short stories including: Thank You Ma'am by Langston Hughes, Seventh Grade, by Gary Soto, Charles, by Shirley Jackson and more.
 Some poems we will read include: Oranges, by Gary Soto, Annabel Lee, by Edgar Allen Poe, The Jabberwocky, by Lewis Carroll and more.

-The seventh grade writing program is based on Narrative, Informational and Argument writing.
+The seventh grade writing program is based on Narrative, Informational, Argument and creative writing.
 Each quarter we will focus on one particular aspect of writing.
 The last quarter of the year we will be dedicated to creating a writing portfolio including examples of each writing genre.

 This unit focuses on the elements of plot and characterization.
 Students create original short stories, journals, diary entries, and other creative pieces including a personal narrative as we read examples of narrative short stories.
 Skills learned include adding dialogue to further a plot, how to show not tell and adding details.

 Our research writing includes a focus on note taking, citing sources for information, summarizing, paraphrasing and quoting.
 Students will research a topic and write a paper incorporating transitions into well-organized paragraphs with topic and closing sentences.
 Students will also create a "how to" instructional video to present.